Crispy Smoked Chicken Wings

 Wood Options for the Smoker

-I used mesquite chips here because they give the meat a big, bold flavor.
-But you don’t have to stick with mesquite – try different woods and see what you like.
+I used mesquite chips for this recipe because they give the meat a big, bold flavor.
+But you don’t have to stick with mesquite.
+Try different woods and see what fits your taste.

-Pecan, cherry, and apple are all great options.
-Hickory burns hot and slow, giving the wings an almost bacon-like flavor – it’s one of my favorites for low carb smoked wings.
+Pecan, cherry, and apple are all solid options.
+Pecan gives a slightly sweet, nutty smoke that I also love on grilled chicken.
+Cherry adds a subtle fruity note that pairs well with poultry.
+Apple is the mildest of the three, so it’s good if you want the chicken flavor front and center.
+Hickory burns hot and slow, giving the wings an almost bacon-like flavor.
+It’s one of my favorites for low carb smoked wings.

 mesquite chips in a smoker bowl